Stefan-Kosker/ManlyScroll/README.md

 ```
 Sidenotes:
 - It is not important where the pagination is, it will be hidden anyways
-- It is important that infinite-scroll is last class and paginator is first class
+- It is important that infinite-scroll id and paginator classes are given
-- Sadly, paginator must be ul atm.
-DOM Parser won't work under firefox & safari properly.
+- It is not important what kind of elements they are. ul, div, span, if you are funny p or maybe even br (please let
-I will work on this later
+me know when you achieve a ux friendly pagination with using < br />)

 ## Why ManlyScroll?